-- (5) Dr. Lu is a member of the Board, the President and Chief Executive Officer of the Company, and a NEO. - (6) Includes 105,000 shares of Common Stock held in the name of the Lu Family Revocable Trust, 33,550 shares of Common Stock held in the name of an UTMA (Custodial) Trust, and 476,783 shares held in the name of the Lu Grandchildren's Trust.
-Dr. Lu is a co-trustee of the Lu Family Revocable Trust and the UTMA (Custodial) Trust.
-Dr. Lu has voting and investment authority over these shares. - (7) Includes 7,312 shares of Common Stock held in the name of Stich Family Living Trust.
-Mr. Stich is a member of the Stich Family Living Trust and has voting and investment authority over these shares. - (8) Includes 2,417,576 shares that all directors, nominees and executive officers of the Company have the right to acquire within sixty (60) days after the Record Date, by exercising stock options or restricted stock units or restricted stock awards, but excludes an additional 777,825 shares that all directors, nominees and executive officers of the Company will have the right to acquire upon the exercise of stock options or the vesting of restricted stock units or restricted stock awards, which may vest in installments more than sixty (60) days after the Record Date. - (9) Excludes an aggregate of 600,000 shares of Common Stock in the form of restricted stock awards to be granted as long-term, performance incentives to Dr. Lu in six equal annual installments of 100,000 shares, on each of April 14, 2010, 2011, 2012, 2013, 2014 and 2015.
-Each installment would vest only if the Company files with the SEC on Annual Report on Form 10-K for a fiscal year, which Annual Report contains audited financial statements stating that the Company's net sales for that fiscal year exceed \$1 billion (the "Net Sales Target").
-As of the Record Date, no installment of these restricted stock awards have vested.
-For further discussion on the Net Sales Target, see "Executive Compensation Narrative to Summary Compensation Table and Plan-Based Awards Table Employment Agreements."
+- (9) Includes 1,986,075 shares that all directors, nominees and executive officers of the Company have the right to acquire within sixty (60) days after the Record Date, by exercising stock options or the vesting of RSUs, but excludes an additional 673,775 shares that all directors, nominees and executive officers of the Company will have the right to acquire upon the exercise of stock options or the vesting of RSUs, which may vest in installments more than sixty (60) days after the Record Date. - (10) Excludes an aggregate of 600,000 shares of Common Stock in the form of long-term, performance restricted stock awards ("PRSAs") to be granted as long-term, performance incentives to Dr. Lu in six equal annual installments of 100,000 shares, on each of April 14, 2010, 2011, 2012, 2013, 2014 and 2015.
+Each installment would vest only if the Company files with the SEC an Annual Report on Form 10-K for a fiscal year, which Annual Report contains audited financial statements stating that the Company's net sales for that fiscal year exceed \$1 billion (the "Net Sales Target").
+As of the Record Date, no installment of the 500,000 PRSAs granted thus far has vested.
+For further discussion on the Net Sales Target, see "Executive Compensation Narrative to Summary Compensation Table and Grants of Plan-Based Awards Table Employment Agreements."